 During the course of this study session, you will also be expected to get to grips with the official CFA calculator, the Texas Instruments BA II Plus.
 Check out this BA II Plus calculator guide for more tips.

-2nd: Financial Reporting and Analysis (Reading 19-30)
+2nd: Financial Reporting and Analysis (13-17% exam weight)

 You will be focusing on the specific categories of assets and liabilities that are typically susceptible to alternative accounting policies and estimates.